hbc/NGS-Data-Analysis-long-course/sessionIV/lessons/02_sleuth.md

 ```

-#### Check which models have been fit and which coefficients can be tested
+#### Step 2: Check which models have been fit and which coefficients can be tested

 Ensure the design model and coefficients are correct for your analysis.